Patrick Wilson: Ongoing success and directorial debut

 In 2018, Wilson co-starred in Jaume Collet-Serra's action thriller The Commuter, reuniting with The Conjuring co-star Farmiga, and portraying a trusted friend of Liam Neeson's character.
 Also that year, he portrayed Orm Marius / Ocean Master in the DC Extended Universe film Aquaman, directed by long-time collaborator James Wan.
 Wilson reprised his role in the 2023 sequel film Aquaman and the Lost Kingdom.

 On November 8, 2019, Roland Emmerich's World War II film Midway, was released, starring Wilson along with Ed Skrein, Mandy Moore, Luke Evans, Aaron Eckhart, Nick Jonas, Dennis Quaid and Woody Harrelson.
 In June 2020, Wilson signed on to Emmerich's Moonfall, which was released in 2022.

 Announced in October 2020, Wilson made his directorial debut with Insidious: The Red Door, released July 7, 2023, in the US, serving as a direct sequel to Insidious: Chapter 2 with both Wilson and Ty Simpkins reprising their roles.
 Scott Teems wrote the script based on a story by Leigh Whannell.
 Whannell, James Wan, Jason Blum, and Oren Peli will produce the film.
 He also contributed vocals to the end credits song "Stay" on the film's soundtrack, collaborating with Swedish metal band Ghost, who he is a fan of.

+In March 2026, Wilson was cast as Jerry, the father of Abby, in the third season of the HBO series The Last of Us.